" Why Does My Dog Lay on Me? Is Something Wrong? – Wild Earth

 Dogs are creatures of habit.
 It is best to choose a specific time of the day when you can give your dog your undivided attention, and you can invite your pet into your lap and give them some uninterrupted snuggle time.

-Dogs will soon recognize the routine and expect his cuddle time at a particular time.
+Dogs will soon recognize the routine and expect their cuddle time at a particular time.
 You should choose a time that you can commit to regularly.
 Once dogs have been accustomed to a routine, it is tough to change their expectations.

-For the most part, dogs laying on their owners is perfectly normal, and it is their way of showing that they love you.
+For the most part, dogs lying on their owners is perfectly normal, and it is their way of showing that they love you.
 They also want to feel loved, so they require that physical touch.

 Dogs will often nudge you with their noses while lying on you because they want you to pet them or give them belly rubs.
 These physical touches soothe them and make them feel secure.
 There is nothing better than the bond between a dog and its human.